A Campaign to Address a Crisis in Education

 Take the First Steps to Serving Students

-Once you're on your way, you will get an email soon with an option of selecting your school site preferences for the actual day of service.
+Once you get registered, you will get an email with an option of selecting your school site preferences for the actual day of service.
 You may want to volunteer near your office or apartment, but we select schools in all five boroughs based on need.
 Every school where volunteers work on Cares Day receives Title I funding from the government, and 95% of the students are eligible for free or reduced-price lunch.
 What that means for you is, while we will do our best to place you and your team at a work site that meets your preferences, Cares Day for Schools is, in the end, about the kids and about schools that could use a helping hand.
-We make sure that we have enough volunteers at all 70 schools that join the campaign.
+We make sure that we have enough volunteers at all schools that join the campaign.

 We suggest that all participants set a fundraising goal of $100 and make a personal donation of $25 to kick things off.
 For a few examples of where your money will be going, check out these high-impact, volunteer-led programs that we'll be able to expand to reach more students only with your support: